DianaTorresV/Company_U_Analysis/README.md

 --------------------
 # Project Unicorn
 ### Repository Overview

-This project examines the low profitability of a fictitious company’s Central Region.
-By analyzing profit ratios across regions, states, and product categories, it identifies underperforming areas and recommends strategies to enhance profitability.
-Developed as a practical exercise in data analysis, the project utilizes PostgresSQL, spreadsheets, and Tableau.
+This project investigates the low profitability of a fictitious company’s Central Region.
+By analyzing profit ratios across regions, states, and product categories, it identifies underperforming areas and proposes strategies to enhance profitability.
+Framed within the Data Analytics program at Masterschool, this project represents the first practical assignment of the bootcamp.
+Developed as a hands-on exercise, it leverages PostgresSQL, spreadsheets, and Tableau to perform the analysis.

 In this repository, you will find:
 * PDF documentation associated with the project
 * The Colab notebook containing data queries